Important COVID-19 Updates to Our Services Please Read

 Prior to establishing Bridgeway Recovery Services, Tim was the Chief Executive Officer of Maui Youth and Family Services on the island of Maui, HI.
 He is also the co-author of "Restraint and Seclusion: The Model for Eliminating their Use in Healthcare."

-Renee Hancock has over 13 years of experience in human services and is dedicated to creating an organized culture where clients feel safe, supported and welcomed.
-Her role as the Director of Human Resources includes managing employee relations including recruitment and hiring, benefits and compensation, and overall human resource compliance.
-Additionally, she provides direct oversight of Bridgeway's administrative support team.
+Renee Hancock has over 20 years of experience in human services and is dedicated to creating an organized culture where clients feel safe, supported and welcomed.
+Her role as the Chief Operations Officer includes establishing policies and practices that promote Bridgeway culture and procedures.

 Tina Bialas has worked with individuals struggling with both mental health and addictions issues for nearly 20 years.
 Her areas of special interest include adult ADHD, drug court treatment programs, women’s issues in recovery, and the use of nutritional supplements in treatment.
 Tina is dedicated to empowering people to achieve healthy and functional lives through education, collaboration and support.